puzzle/ops-techlab-rancher/labs/53_logging.md

 ## Enable Cluster Logging

-As we don't have any suitable destinatoin for the logs in this lab setup, we are not going to enable the logging.
+As we don't have any suitable destination for the logs in this lab setup, we are not going to enable the logging.

 Rancher Cluster (or Project) Logging can be enabled via "Tools/Logging"